ikotun-dev/Ikotun.dev/src/content/blog/build.md

 I couldn't do this manually for some reason.
 I had to use an external tool called `APIFY`.
 They provide scraping services ( No idea why they haven't been flagged 😂😂).

-I integrated their API and it worked fine! only down side was the 30 posts limit for every account and the scraping time could get really long sometimes.
+I integrated their API and it worked fine!
+Only down side was the 30 posts limit for every account and the scraping time could get really long sometimes.

-APIFY returned the posts in JSON format which is cool.
-Made it easy for me to filter.
+APIFY returned the posts in JSON format which is cool, Made it easy for me to filter.
-Also We didn't want products posted more than a month ago
+Also we didn't want products posted more than a month ago

-So after the filtering and validating the time stamp.
+So after the filtering and validating the time stamp. <br>
 Next up - was constructing a json object for the product.<br>
 Before that, I had to generate a proper description for the product's image, but the question was - HOW?